ethereum/consensus-specs/specs/core/0_beacon-chain.md

     validator = state.validators[voluntary_exit.validator_index]
     # Verify the validator is active
     assert is_active_validator(validator, get_current_epoch(state))
-    # Verify the validator has not yet exited
+    # Verify exit has not been initiated
     assert validator.exit_epoch == FAR_FUTURE_EPOCH
     # Exits must specify an epoch when they become valid; they are not valid before then
     assert get_current_epoch(state) >= voluntary_exit.epoch